-Today, Cajun or "French with a Southern drawl" can still be heard in Louisiana most
+Today, Cajun -- "French with a Southern drawl" -- can still be heard in Louisiana most

 heavily throughout the Mississippi Delta region and in Lafayette Cajun country.
 (While here, don't miss a step back in time with a visit to the Vermilionville Living History Museum for a close-up look at ol' French Louisiana.)